ArturMK98/C-Arduino-Exercises/README.md

 ## Lab Test 1 (Grade 90%)
 - [LT1_BinaryInspector](https://github.com/ArturMK98/C-Arduino-Exercises/blob/master/Lab%20Test%201/LT1_BinaryInspector/LT1_BinaryInspector.ino): A program that represent 10 bit numbers using the bar LEDs on the Arduino board.

+## Other Files
+The [EE108](https://github.com/ArturMK98/C-Arduino-Exercises/tree/master/_EE108) folder contains files required for all the exercises to work.